Professor Mark Shucksmith OBE

 TCP8025 Linked Research Projects

 Undergraduate dissertation supervision.

 - Shucksmith M. InterAction: How can academics and the third sector work together to influence policy and practice?.
-Dunfermline: Carnegie UK Trust, 2016.
+Dunfermline, UK: Carnegie UK Trust, 2016.

 - Shucksmith M, Brown DL, ed.
 Routledge International Handbook of Rural Studies.
 Abingdon, UK: Routledge, 2016.

 - Shucksmith M, Brown DL.
 Rural Studies: The Challenges Ahead.
 In: Shucksmith,M; Brown,DL, ed.
 Routledge International Handbook of Rural Studies.
 Abingdon, UK: Routledge, 2016, pp.663-675.

 - Shucksmith M. Social Exclusion in Rural Places.
 In: Shucksmith, M; Brown, DL, ed.
 Routledge International Handbook of Rural Studies.
 Abingdon, UK: Routledge, 2016, pp.433-449.

 - Bock B, Kovacs K, Shucksmith M. Changing Social Characteristics, Patterns of Inequality and Exclusion.
 In: Copus,A; De Lima,P, ed.
 Territorial Cohesion in Rural Europe: The Relational Turn in Rural Development.
 Abingdon: Routledge, 2015, pp.193-211.